ubinfie/ubinfie.github.io/_posts/2024-05-14-switch-to-bam.md

 I should also say that I am guilty of this.
-For some of my own popular software such as [Mashtree](https://github.com/lskatz/mashtree/tree/master/.github/workflows) and [Lyve-SET](https://github.com/lskatz/lyve-SET/), they do not natively read bam files!
+For some of my own popular software such as [Mashtree](https://github.com/lskatz/mashtree/tree/master/.github/workflows) and [Lyve-SET](https://github.com/lskatz/lyve-SET/), they do not natively read uBAM files!
 I wish I could say that I will address this right away, but with all my other responsibilities, it will be further down the road.
-Therefore I can say from my observations and my own personal experience, there is some work up ahead to get us moved over to bam files!
+Therefore I can say from my observations and my own personal experience, there is some work up ahead to get us moved over to uBAM files!

 [^1] To maintain focus in this article, I will gloss past interleaved reads.
 [^2] One such example of an organization trying to standardize is here: <https://www.genomeweb.com/informatics/will-bioinformatics-professionals-embrace-mpeg-g-data-compression-standard?utm_source=addthis_shares#.XcwmeiO9qjW.twitter>.